testing An innovative approach to Reducing gun violence in chicago

 About Our Work

 SC2 is an ambitious, cross-sector community violence intervention (CVI) initiative.
-Our goal is to demonstrate that expanding evidence-informed CVI services to meet real-time community needs will result in fewer shootings and homicides and impact weapon-carrying behavior through spill-over effects.
+Our goal is to demonstrate that expanding evidence-informed CVI services to meet real-time community needs will result reduce shootings and homicides and impact weapon-carrying behavior through spill-over effects.

-SC2 is a shared strategy of local organizations in each participating community, CVI leaders Chicago CRED and Metropolitan Peace Initiatives, the Partnership for Safe and Peaceful Communities, the Civic Committee of the Commercial Club of Chicago, and the public sector (City of Chicago, Cook County, and State of Illinois).
+The initiative is a collaborative effort that brings together local organizations in each participating community, CVI leaders at Chicago CRED and Metropolitan Peace Initiatives, the Partnership for Safe and Peaceful Communities collaboration, the Civic Committee of the Commercial Club of Chicago, and the public sector (City of Chicago, Cook County, and State of Illinois).

 Two young men canvassing together